-Ronaldo helped Bahia to win the 1988 Brazilian Championship, where he was the team's starting goalkeeper.
+Ronaldo Vieira Passocs helped Esparto Clube Bahia to win the 1988 Brazilian Championship, where he was the team's starting goalkeeper.
 He started as a reserve, but became a starter after Sidmar left the club.
 In 1991, he moved to to rival Vitoria.
 With them, he won Campeonato Baiano: 1992, 1995, 1996.

 GK: Emerson Ferretti (Brazil)

-Emerson started his career with Grêmio.
+Emerson Ferretti started his career with Grêmio in 1991.
 He also played for Flamengo, Juventude and Bahia.
-With Bahia, he was an idol for six years between 2000 and 2005.
+With Bahia, he was an idol for club.
+He played six years there between 2000 and 2005.
 He is their appearance record holder.
-He transferred to Vitória in 2006, where he ended his career as a player.
+He transferred to Vitória in 2006, where he ended his career as a player after a single season.